 The ski area feels like its own private playground hidden away from the busy main slopes.
 Wide-open, easy-going, sunny slopes offer heaps of fun for every type of skier.
 It’s a tranquil ski spot even on the busiest peak weeks.
 Plus 1850 and The Three Valleys are instantly accessible via 1 chairlift or a 5-minute bus ride/drive.

 Courchevel Village (also known as 1550) is a quiet place to hide away out of the limelight.

 Nestling at 1550 metres, the village still offers ample luxury with spacious chalets to fill with the whole family or cosy apartments for a romantic getaway.

 Happily, it is only 5 minutes, via one lift, to arrive in 1850 as a skier or pedestrian.
 From 1550 you can instantly access the whole Courchevel ski area or simply pop into 1850 for fine dining and shopping.

 Small establishments line 1550 village for you to hide in local rustic alpine bars, refuel on Savoyard meat and cheese, plus grab all the ski essentials.

 Le Praz is the lowest altitude of the Courchevel villages on the 1300 metre plateau.

 You’ll love the discreet rustic charm Le Praz offers.
-The village keeps its authentic alpine soul while blending in Courchevel’s luxury.
+The village keeps its authentic alpine soul while blending in with Courchevel’s luxury.

 Among the mazy streets, you stumble upon glorious chalets and modern apartments.
 Wine bars and eateries hideaway off the roadside plus keep your eyes peeled and you’ll find some Michelin star delights.